stoeps13/connections-doc/source/admin/admin/r_admin_searchcellconfig_commands.md

 SearchCellConfig.enableAttachmentHandling\(\)
 :   Enables the indexing of file attachments in the Files and Wikis applications.

+    !!! note
-    **Note:** If you already disabled the attachment handling of files during the last indexing, you need to rebuild the index again you enable attachment handling.
+    If you already disabled the attachment handling of files during the last indexing, you need to rebuild the index again you enable attachment handling.
 Otherwise, this command does not take effect.

     This command does not take any input parameters.